 Because there has been little commercial advertising on the Tube, poems displayed in 2020 have filled the Tube cars, to the delight of readers.

-Our next set of Tube poems appears in February, marking the bicentenary of London’s much loved poet, John Keats, who died in Rome, aged 25, on 24 February 1821.
+Our most recent set of Tube poems appeared in February, marking the bicentenary of London’s much loved poet, John Keats, who died in Rome, aged 25, on 24 February 1821.